AlienAuthor2054/Chemistry-Sandbox/FEATURES.md

 Features and planned future features are listed below, in no particular order.
 This list also functions somewhat like a roadmap.

 For the most part, this list concerns what users would see, not what the codebase has.
-For example, as of v0.3.1:
+For example:
 - There is no mention of reduction or oxidation in the codebase, yet redox reactions are possible.
 - Activation energy is counted in the codebase, yet that code has no effect so far.